rzcao/APIC-analytical-complex-field-reconstruction/README.md

 ## FAQs
 1. How is the illumination k-vector defined?

 >In all of our functions, we assume the positive direction of `kx` is pointing down on a screen and the positive direction of `ky` is   pointing right.
 This is defined based on how the coordinates are define in `imagesc`, which is used to show an image in MATLAB.
+The normal illumination should have [0, 0] as its illumination k-vector.
 >
 >One important thing to note is that in our dataset, a different definition is used for the convenient of most FPM algorithms.